 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

-- Place the brussels sprouts in the slow cooker.
-Add the butter, mustard, maple syrup, broth or water, and salt and pepper, as well as they cayenne if using.
+- Place the Brussels sprouts in the slow cooker.
+Add the butter, mustard, maple syrup, broth or water, salt, and pepper, as well as the cayenne if using.
 Stir well to coat the Brussels sprouts with the sauce.